Nov 16, 2018

 - Practice within the ethical and legal framework of the profession.

 Admission Requirements: Admission to HCC does not guarantee admission into the Phlebotomy program.
-The requirements below must be completed and submitted to the Office of Admission, Records, and Registration before the first day of class:
+The requirements below must be completed and submitted to the Office of Admission and Enrollment Management before the first day of class:

 - Official transcripts from all college attended.